microsoft/CodeXGLUE/README.md

 To address this, we introduce CodeXGLUE, a benchmark dataset and open challenge for code intelligence.
 It includes a collection of code intelligence tasks and a platform for model evaluation and comparison.
 CodeXGLUE stands for General Language Understanding Evaluation benchmark for CODE.
 It includes 14 datasets for 10 diversified code intelligence tasks covering code-code (clone detection, defect detection, cloze test, code completion, code refinement, and code-to-code translation), text-code (natural language code search, text-to-code generation), code-text (code summarization) and text-text (documentation translation) scenarios.

-A brief summary of CodeXGLUE is given below, including tasks, datasets, baseline systems, etc. Datasets highlighed in BLUE are contributed by Microsoft.
+A brief summary of CodeXGLUE is given below, including tasks, datasets, baseline systems, etc. Datasets highlighed in BLUE are newly introduced.
 ![A brief summary of CodeXGLUE, including tasks, datasets, baseline systems, etc.](https://github.com/microsoft/CodeXGLUE/blob/main/tasks.jpg)

 We provide three baseline models to support these tasks, including BERT-style pre-trained model (i.e. [CodeBERT](https://github.com/microsoft/CodeBERT)) which is good at understanding problems, GPT-style pre-trained model which we call CodeGPT to support completion and generation problems, and Encoder-Decoder framework that supports sequence-to-sequence generation problems.